ZhaoYonggang198/sicp/README.md

 # sicp
-this is for exercise of sick
+This is for exercise of sicp.